eamena-project/eamena-arches-dev/dbs/database.eamena/README.md

 ---

-The EAMENA team is currently developping a computer routine allowing to automatise the generation of ready-made citation for the different data subset (see ["How-to-cite"](https://github.com/eamena-project/eamena-arches-dev/tree/main/data/bibref#readme)).
+Our team is currently developping a computer routine allowing to automatise the generation of ready-made citation for the different data subset (see ["How-to-cite"](https://github.com/eamena-project/eamena-arches-dev/tree/main/data/bibref#readme)).
 For the moment, we suggest that you assign a DOI to your dataset (Zenodo, etc.) and publish it as a *data paper* in a specialised journal ([JOAD](https://openarchaeologydata.metajnl.com/), [IAJ](https://archaeologydataservice.ac.uk/about/the-internet-archaeology-journal/), etc.).
 See also the [License](https://eamena.org/database#data-use) and [Open Access policy](https://eamena.org/open-access-policy) on EAMENA website

 [^1]: Findable, Accessible, Interoperable, Reusable.
 See <https://www.go-fair.org/>